swagger-api/swagger-ui/README.md

 This will start Swagger UI at `http://localhost`.

 ### Use
 Once you open the Swagger UI, it will load the [Swagger Petstore](http://petstore.swagger.io/v2/swagger.json) service and show its APIs.
-You can enter your own server url and click explore to view the API.
+You can enter your own server url and click 'Explore' to view the API.

 ### Customize
 You may choose to customize Swagger UI for your organization.
 Here is an overview of what's in its various directories: